 For more information on how to determine the Wisconsin tax treatment of distributions from a tax-option (S) corporation, see Publication 102, Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders.
 You may access this publication through the Department's web site at revenue.wi.gov/html/taxpubs.html.

-Specific Instructions for Schedule 5K-1
+Specific Instructions for Schedule 5K - Shareholder's Pro Rata Share of Additions and Subtractions